 The spreading cotoneaster is an attractive, flowering, medium-sized shrub that is popular as both a hedge and specimen plant.
 Keep reading to learn more about spreading cotoneaster care and tips for growing spreading cotoneaster shrubs in the garden and landscape.

 Spreading Cotoneaster Info

-The shrubs have a distinctive growing pattern that earns them their name, with branches that grow horizontally for several feet before sweeping slightly downwards.
+The shrubs have a distinctive growing pattern that earns them their name, with branches that grow horizontally for several feet (1 to 2 m.) before sweeping slightly downwards.
 These branches tend to reach right down to the ground.

 How to Grow Spreading Cotoneaster Shrubs

 Spreading cotoneaster care is relatively easy.
 This cotoneaster plant likes full sun to partial shade and moist, well-drained soil.
 It is extremely tolerant of less than ideal conditions including poor soil, alkaline soil, salt, drought, wind, and soil compaction.
 Because of this, it is well suited to urban environments.

 It is also very resistant to pests and diseases that are known to affect other varieties of cotoneaster, making it an excellent choice over its problem-prone cousins.

 This cotoneaster can withstand heavy pruning and works well as a hedge, though many gardeners choose to leave it untrimmed because of its unique spreading habit.
 This, paired with its attractive, bright red berries, make the plant a good choice for a specimen shrub in the landscape.